adamcameron/cfml24h/Chapter-1.md

 Note that the Lucee CFML implementation make semi-colons optional in almost all situations, but not in some ambiguous situations.
 My recommendation is to always use them, as the rules as to when they are (/not) needed are poorly defined, so it's a matter of trial and error in one's code.

+#### Statement blocks and variable scope ####

+In some languages, a variable declared within a statement's block is localised to that block.
+This is not the case in CFML: CFML has no block-level variable scope.

 ### Expressions ###

 An expression is a construct that returns a value.
 Ideally (but only ideally) it has no side effects beyond that.